takumiadachi/my_node_setup/README.md

-# Finance Flat File Conversion
+# My Node setup

-This project is to streamline converting flat files to something workable for the finance department
+This is a template for getting started on development in node env.

 ## Scratchpad
 ```